sarasgambato/ResearchTrack1_Assignment2/README.md

 ### Professor [Carmine Recchiuto](https://github.com/CarmineD8)

-The aim of this project is to make a robot move autonomously inside the Monza circuit without hitting the walls.
+The aim of this project is to make a robot move autonomously inside the Autodromo Nazionale di Monza without hitting the track limits.
 In particular, we were asked to:
-- use ROS for controlling the robot;
+- use ROS (Robot-Operating-System) for controlling the robot;
 - create a node for the control of the robot;
 - create an additional node to increase/decrease the velocity and reset the position of the robot.